-By default FeedArmy imports all required data, however there are occasions where you need to ether create a missing import attribute or to create custom rules and or combinations.
-In this tutorial I will explain how to set these up.
+By default FeedArmy imports all required data, however, there are occasions where you need to either create a missing import attribute or to create custom rules and or combinations.
+In this tutorial, I will explain how to set these up.

 What can I do?

 An import rule allows you to change the target attribute automatically when importing data, by using one of the following options.

 - Use values from an existing source attribute

 - Create a custom value

 - Create a custom value based on criteria in a feed field